yoratoni/celk/README.md

 Note that, for now, the performance of the toolbox is not the best as I decided to focus on the architecture first, and only then, on the actual performance.

+As for the SECP256K algorithm, I decided to use the `secp256k1-node` module, my own implementation is, for now, really slow, as it is a simple JS implementation, and for it to be fast, it needs to be either written in AssemblyScript, either with GPU.js, but I'll see that later, it is not something easy to do.

 Commands
 --------
 ### Main commands